cristianpb/cristianpb.github.io/jekyll_collections/_posts/2020-07-01-vimwiki-hugo.md

 have a lot of things.
 As a die hard Vim user, I decided to give a try to [Vimwiki](https://github.com/vimwiki/vimwiki) to help me organize my notes and ideas.

-Vimwiki makes easy for you create a personal wiki using the Vim text editor.
+Vimwiki makes easy for you to create a personal wiki using the Vim text editor.
 A wiki is a collection of text documents linked together and formatted with plain text syntax that can be highlighted for readability using Vim's syntax highlighting feature.